Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Fiducial Model

 The total ion densities, $n_{\rm ion} = \fion A_{\rm i} Z' \nh$, are also a function of the gas density and metallicity profiles and of the elemental abundances $A_{\rm i}$.
 The volume densities of OVI-OVIII and NV are shown in the right panel of Figure~\ref{fig:metalions} as a function of radius.
 In \S\ref{sec_comparison} we discuss the behavior of the column densities of these ions and compare them to observations.

-We note that the measured OVII/OVIII column densities are associated with the MW, at $z=0$.
+We note that the measured OVII and OVIII column densities are associated with the MW, at $z=0$.
 Comparing them to the results of our model, for which we adopt the MGRF at $z=0.2$, may seem inconsistent.
 However, these column densities, observed from inside the Galaxy, form mostly in the inner, denser part of the corona ($r<30$~kpc), where their ion fractions are set by the gas temperature only (see Figure~\ref{fig:metalions}).
 Thus, using the $z=0$ MGRF has a very small effect on the OVII and OVIII columns and our comparison is valid (see also \S\ref{subsec_obsmw_abs}).

-We conclude that for the gas properties of our fiducial model, photoionization by the metagalactic radiation field has a non-negligible effect on the ion fractions of the high oxygen ions we aim to reproduce in our model (OVI-OVIII).
+We conclude that for the gas properties of our fiducial model, photoionization by the metagalactic radiation field has a non-negligible effect on the ion fractions of the high oxygen ions (OVI-OVIII).
 We calculate the metal ion fractions as a function of the gas density and temperature using Cloudy 17.00 \citep{Ferland17} and use them to calculate the ion volume and column densities, which we discuss in \S\ref{subsec_metalions} and in \S\ref{sec_comparison}.
 The MGRF also affects the gas radiative properties, through the metal ion fractions, and we calculate the gas net cooling rate and emission spectrum as a function of the density, temperature and metallicity.
 In \S\ref{subsec_spectrum}, we use these quantities to calculate the emission properties of the corona.